Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Castillo de la Real Fuerza

-The Castillo de la Real Fuerza is a star fort shaped backing onto the Plaza de Armas.
+The Castillo de la Real Fuerza is a star shaped fort backing onto the Plaza de Armas.
 It was built in the mid-1500s to cover the entry canal for the port of Havana.
-Today the fort houses a maritime museum.
+Today, the fort houses a maritime museum.

 I found the fort itself more interesting than the maritime museum it houses.
 The Castillo de la Real Fuerza has a star shaped moat around the outside with a drawbridge.